simgrid/simgrid/examples/README.rst

 =======================

-Tracing can be activated by various configuration options which are illustrated in these example.
+Tracing can be activated by various configuration options which are illustrated in these examples.
 See also the :ref:`full list of options related to tracing <tracing_tracing_options>`.

 It is interesting to run the process-create example with the following options to see the task executions:

   - **Platform Tracing:**
-    This program is a toy example just loading the platform, so that you can play with the platform visualization.
+    This program is a toy example just loading the platform so that you can play with the platform visualization.
 Recommended options:
     ``--cfg=tracing:yes --cfg=tracing/categorized:yes``